realcouponer/Strategy-BTC-BB-Top-Bounce/README.md

 # About
-This repository holds an open-source trading strategy maintained by the [Superalgos Community](https://t.me/superalgoscommunity).
+This repository holds the original open-source **BB Top Bounce (BTC/USDT)** trading system released in May 2020 and maintained by the [Superalgos Community](https://t.me/superalgoscommunity).

-The strategy was released in May 2020.

 The [Superalgos Documentation](https://docs.superalgos.org/suite-community-bb-top-bounce.html) explains the trading system and analyzes its performance.

+# See BB Top Bounce in Action

+To see the trading system in action, load the ```BB-Top-Bounce.json``` plugin workspace shipping with Superalgos.

-# The Files
+# The File in This Repository

-* ```Backup - Trading System -  BB Top Bounce.json```: This is the original version of the trading system as first published, ready to be restored into your own workspace in Superalgos.
-The trading system features optional [Telegram Announcements](https://docs.superalgos.org/suite-telegram-announcements.html) that may broadcast the trading session's activity over a Telegram group.
+* ```Backup - Trading System -  BB Top Bounce.json```: This is the original version of the trading system as first published, and kept here as a historical record.
+The file is compatible with older versions of Superalgos and does not work in the current version.

-* ```Backup - Workspace - Binance - WHB - BBTB.json````: This is a ready-to-use workspace featuring both *[BB Top Bounce](https://docs.superalgos.org/suite-community-bb-top-bounce.html)* and *[Weak-hands Buster](https://docs.superalgos.org/suite-community-weak-hands-buster.html)*, another open-source BTC strategy shipping with Superalgos.

 # Disclaimer